-With its grand setting, gorgeous wood panelling and cathedral-like ambience, the worldrenowned Concert Hall is Sydney Opera House's most prestigious and majestic venue.
+With its grand setting, gorgeous wood panelling, and cathedral-like ambience, the worldrenowned Concert Hall is Sydney Opera House's most prestigious and majestic venue.
 It also has one of the most architecturally significant interiors of the site.

-The largest of our interior performance venues with a maximum capacity of 2600, the Concert Hall delivers outstanding performance experiences derived from its high vaulted ceiling and white birch timber and brush box panelling.
+The largest of our interior performance venues, with a maximum capacity of 2670, the Concert Hall delivers outstanding performance experiences derived from its high vaulted ceiling and white birch timber and brushbox panelling.

-With adjustable acoustics the Concert Hall is suitable for an array of classical and contemporary music events, talks, screenings, corporate conferences and large scale school events.
+The adjustable acoustics of the Concert Hall make it suitable for an array of classical and contemporary music events, talks, screenings, corporate conferences, and large scale school events.